 Who Can Benefit from Person-Centered Therapy?

 People looking to boost their self-esteem, increase their self-awareness and self-reliance, and gain more clarity as they focus on their life’s goals can benefit from person-centered therapy.
-This therapy approach has been used for people across groups, including those who are dealing with substance use disorders and mental health disorders.
+This addiction therapy approach has been used for people across groups, including those who are dealing with substance use disorders and mental health disorders.

 - Substance abuse, substance addiction